 - Experience things mindfully.
 To develop a non-judgmental perspective, practice mindfulness.
 Notice your surroundings.
 What do you see?
 Hear?
 Feel?
 Smell?
 Taste (when appropriate)?
 Having a mindful perspective happens when you notice the real, tangible world around you and pay attention to it on purpose rather than on anxious thoughts and upsetting judgments.

 - Appreciate the good.
 What do you enjoy?
-What is going well?
-What makes you happy despite things that make you unhappy?
+Pause to notice what is going well?
+Identify what makes you happy despite things that make you unhappy?
 This isn’t the same as applying judgments.
 This is simply an acknowledgement that there are positives in your life.
 Having gratitude for the good helps keep the not-so-good in perspective.

 - Know what’s important to you.
 Knowing your values is an important part of developing your perspective.
 The focal point of healthy perspective is about values: people and relationships, beliefs, and goals that are meaningful to you.
 When you notice anxiety flare, check in with yourself.
 What are you paying attention to, and how are you thinking about it?
 Is your perspective moving you toward your values?